Hack4Krak/TasksTemplate/docs/structure/config.md

   - description: "Hard html game to find button"
     path: "task.html" # Path relative to `assets/`

-# After pressing on map icon, there will be displayed
+# Dialogues for task, which will be displayed after clicking on task icon on map
-# a dialog with the following content
 story:
   - title: "Wiedźma"
     message: "Witaj, podróżniku.
 Co cię sprowadza do mojego domku w lesie?"